Fundraise Insider Research

 Named rounds with verified dates

-*Q2 2026 is partial, through June 4.
-Source: Fundraise Insider verified funding records.
+*Q3 2026 is partial, through July 30.
+Source: Fundraise Insider verified funding records, Jan 2025 to Jul 2026.

-Teams that track funding weekly catch that wave as it forms.
 Teams that rely on quarterly database refreshes find it after the first vendor decisions are already made.
+By the time a stale export surfaces a batch company, its stack is often already chosen.

 What YC Startups Actually Build